Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 - Now runes can only be used one of each type (star runes, charge runes, and power runes)

 **Improvemnts**
-- Runes are no longer an experimental feature.
+- Runes are no longer an experimental feature
+- Redesigned the second and third abilities of the Magnet Master
+- The Magnet Master can place two magnets of different polarities (blue - repels, red - attracts)

 **API changes**
 - *N/A*